 It’s never too early in the process to build networks, but you have to have a clear idea of what the asset will offer and whom you are selling to.
 You also have to have checked out the competition.

 If you haven’t already – build your own network and use the energy and contacts of the people within it.
 Recruit members from residents and local businesses.
-Hold events and meetings, hit the press, and involve politicians.
-Use a variety of ways of bringing members / contacts together, keeping things moving and fresh
+Hold events and meetings, contact the press, and involve politicians.
+Use a variety of ways of bringing members / contacts together, keeping things moving and fresh.

-- A presence on a Social Networking site (Facebook etc)
+- A presence on social media (Facebook etc)

 - Creative workshops